 6. Follow the public footpath directly opposite.
 At the 2nd smaller roundabout (by the playground) bear left and cross

 the road and follow the public footpath ahead through the spinney.
-Follow the path through the spinney for approximately 300m.
+Follow the path along the edge of the spinney for approximately 300m.
 As the path emerges from the spinney, turn right, and follow the path.

-7. Follow the path through a gate on the right and follow it diagonally left across the field to another gate.
-Follow the path to the right alongside the water, through Baldock’s Mill to South Street.
+7. Turn right through a gate and follow the path diagonally left across the field to another gate.
+Follow the path to the right alongside the water, through Baldock’s Mill arch to South Street.

 8. Turn right, past the church of St Peter and St Paul, which was built as part of a priory for Augustinian canons in 1138.
 Turn left along Coggles Causeway and follow it to its end.
 Carry straight on and follow the footpath, with the playing field on the left, to the junction with Victoria Place.
 Continue straight on to Willoughby Road junction.

 9. Turn right and at the next junction turn left and follow the road for approximately 230m to a public footpath on the right alongside a dyke, the Car Dyke.
 Follow this footpath alongside the Car Dyke, taking care crossing Cherry Holt Road.
 Follow the path alongside the Dyke for approximately one mile (1.6 kilometres) to Northorpe Fen Road.